Nantes, FR, 1894 - Saint Helier, Jersey Island, UK, 1954

 By using different forms of expression, from installation to photography, from sculpture to video, Fogarolli’s works stimulate critical thinking on the relationship between mind and brain, reflecting on how the functional processes of the latter interact with the subjective ones of the mind, and investigating how these acts of thought develop into behaviors considered lawful or prohibited.

 Born in 1975 in Buenos Aires, Argentina.
 Lives and works in Buenos Aires, Argentina.

 Born in 1984 in Saint Junien, France.
-Lives and works in Lille, France.
+Lives and works in Paris, France.

 Born in 1964 in London, UK.
 Lives and works in Los Angeles, USA.